Current Weather Conditions

 • Date Built: Opened 1895, Rebuilt 1970.

-This bridge is unique in that it was the last operating toll bridge in the twin cities metro area, and it was the last operating swing bridge for auto traffic.
-The cars use the bottom deck, while the train uses the top deck.
-That is a relatively unusual arrangement given that trains normally use the lower deck of a shared bridge.
-The auto deck is only about one and a half lanes wide, so two cars were only barely able to pass on the bridge.
+The Rock Island Swing Bridge is unique in that it was the last operating toll bridge in the Twin Cities metro area, and it was the last operating swing bridge for automobile traffic.
+Highway traffic used the bottom deck, while trains used the upper deck.
+That is a relatively unusual configuration given that trains normally use the lower deck of a shared bridge.

+The traffic deck was only about one and a half lanes wide, so two cars were only barely able to pass on the bridge.
+For many years, the bridge operated in a one-way configuration, with the traffic direction alternating every few minutes.
+In later years, the toll booth was moved from the west end to the middle of the bridge, and the bridge operated with two-way traffic.
 The final toll when I last crossed this bridge was 75 cents.
 That was in the mid-1990s when the Wakota bridge was being rebuilt.
 In fact, the extensive backups on the Wakota bridge drove a lot of car traffic to this old toll bridge.

-The bridge was built in 1895 and was owned by the Rock Island Railroad.
-The Rock Island went bankrupt in 1980, and a local entrepreneur bought the bridge from the receivers.
+Entrepreneur Alfred Roman, along with his wife Joan, bought Rock Island Bridge from the bankruptcy receivers in 1980 with the intent to operate the structure as a toll bridge.
 The state of Minnesota had no provisions for a private person to own a river bridge, so a special law was passed to allow the bridge to be operated by a private concern.
+While the highway deck continued to operate, no trains used the bridge after the Rock Island shutdown.

 When this bridge was open to auto traffic, it was maintained in the closed position, and only opened when a river boat needed to pass.
 Today, the bridge is maintained in the open position.
 Another uncommon feature of this bridge is that when it is open, there are two navigation channels, one on either side of the pivot point of the swing span.
 Despite remaining open and having two navigation channels, the bridge is considered to be a navigation hazard and a security threat to the nearby refinery.
 The US Coast Guard has formally ordered that the bridge be removed due to being a navigation hazard.